chanzuckerberg/cellxgene-census/tools/census_embeddings_indexer/README.md

 (The `embeddings_s3_uris=s3_//...` with `s3_//` instead of `s3://` is a workaround for an AWS-side existence check that doesn't seem to work right on public buckets.)

-The Dockerfile has an argument for the TileDB-Vector-Search version to use.
-We should use the newest version that doesn't need a newer version of TileDB than the intended client tiledbsoma/cellxgene_census.
+The [Dockerfile](Dockerfile) has arguments for the TileDB-Py and TileDB-Vector-Search versions to use; see comments there for guidance on setting them.